Self-similarity in a General Aggregation-Fragmentation Problem ; Application to Fitness Analysis: Applications

-The General Relative Entropy (GRE) introduced by~\cite{MMP1,MMP2,BP} provides the long time asymptotic behavior of any solution to the fragmentation-drift equation~\eqref{eq:temporel}.
-At sufficiently large times, these solutions look like $\U(x)e^{\lambda t}$ where $\U$ and $\lambda$ are the eigenelements defined at~\eqref{eq:eigenelements}.
+General Relative Entropy (GRE) introduced by~\cite{MMP1,MMP2,BP} provides the long time asymptotic behavior of any solution to the fragmentation-drift equation~\eqref{eq:temporel}.
+For large times, these solutions behave like $\U(x)e^{\lambda t}$ where $\U$ and $\lambda$ are the eigenelements defined at~\eqref{eq:eigenelements}.
 More precisely we have

-where $\phi$ is the dual eigenvector of Equation~\eqref{eq:eigenelements} (see~\cite{DG,MMP2} for more details) and $\langle u,\phi\rangle=\int_0^\infty u(x)\phi(x)\,dx.$ It is even proved in \cite{LP,CCM}, under some assumptions on the coefficients, that this convergence occurs exponentially fast.
-We use this convergence to compute numerically the eigenvector $\U.$ We consider, for $u_0\in L^1(\R_+)$ an initial function satisfying $\int_0^\infty u_0(x)\,dx=1,$ the solution $u(x,t)$ to the fragmentation-drift equation~\eqref{eq:temporel}.
-Since we do not know yet the value of $\lb,$ we define the normalized function
+where $\phi$ is the dual eigenvector of Equation~\eqref{eq:eigenelements} (see~\cite{DG,MMP2} for more details) and $\langle u,\phi\rangle=\int_0^\infty u(x)\phi(x)\,dx.$ In \cite{CCM,LP}, it is even proved that this convergence occurs exponentially fast under some assumptions on the coefficients.
+We use this convergence to compute numerically the eigenvector $\U.$ We consider, for $u_0\in L^1(\R_+),$ an initial function satisfying $\int_0^\infty u_0(x)\,dx=1,$ the solution $u(x,t)$ to the fragmentation-drift equation~\eqref{eq:temporel}.
+Since we do not yet know the value of $\lb,$ we define the normalized function

 We can easily check that $\tilde u$ satisfies the equation \beq \p_t \tilde u(x,t)+\p_x\left(\tau(x)\tilde u(x,t)\right)+\left(\int_0^\infty \beta(y)\tilde u(y,t)\,dy\right)\tilde u(x,t)+\beta(x)\tilde u(x,t)=2\int_x^\infty\beta(y)\kappa(x,y)\tilde u(y,t)\,dy,\eeq with the boundary condition $\tau(0)\tilde u(0,t)=0,$ and that the convergence occurs \beq \int_0^\infty |\tilde u(x,t)-\U(x)|\phi(x)\,dx\xrightarrow[t\to\infty]{}0.\eeq The scheme used to compute $\U$ is based on the resolution of Equation~\eqref{eq:normalized} for large times and the use of \eqref{eq:conv_normal} for the stop condition.